dgutman/GutmanLabDockers/dockerImageTasks/README.md

 ## Building Docker Container

-docker build -t dsaTileFtrXtract .
+docker build -t dsatileftrxtract .

 ### What does this do
 This will build a local docker container with the TAG dsaTileFxtXtract;